-Most foreign companies interested in establishing a presence on the European market choose Switzerland as a location for a company branch because it provides a good geographical location, right at the heart of Europe; it has great infrastructure and a favorable tax system.
-When deciding between opening a Swiss subsidiary or a company branch, there are several factors than need to be taken into consideration such as a company’s liability, taxation regime and certain company management issues under the Swiss legislation.
+Most foreign companies that wish to establish a presence on the European market choose Switzerland as a location for a company branch because it provides a good geographical location, it has great infrastructure and a favorable tax system.
+When deciding between opening a Swiss subsidiary or a company branch, there are several factors that you need to take into consideration such as a company’s liability, taxation regime and certain company management issues under the Swiss legislation.

 Company branch in Switzerland

 A company branch in Switzerland is linked to the foreign parent company, but it is partially independent, it has a local structure and it is able ye conduct business operations in the country.

 The most important factor to consider when deciding to opt for the company branch as a business structure depends mostly on the degree of autonomy the newly-formed company needs to have in relation with the foreign parent company.
 Under the Swiss legislation, the foreign company is fully liable for the responsibilities and the debts of the company branch in Switzerland.
 On the other hand, if the foreign parent company falls into insolvency or is liquidated, the effects of these processes can also extend to the company branch in Switzerland.

 Swiss company branches don’t have separate legal personalities; however they are still required to be registered in the Swiss Companies Register.
 Unlike a company subsidiary, a company branch in Switzerland is easier to incorporate and it does not require a minimum share capital, which is something worth considering if the financial aspect is important for the foreign parent company.
 In addition, double taxation avoidance treaties that Switzerland has signed with most industrialized countries from all over the world can favor the taxation of a company branch in Switzerland.